obscode/FlyingCircus/README.md

 Along with the two primary notebooks (IntroToPython and Visualization), there are also some extra notebooks that showcase more advanced topics, including:

- o Vectorizing code
+ - Vectorizing code
- o Debugging
+ - Debugging
- o Model fitting
+ - Model fitting
- o Bayesian inference and Markov Chain Monte Carlo.
+ - Bayesian inference and Markov Chain Monte Carlo.

 These are located in the MoreNotebooks folder.